sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-accelerators-accelerator-isdefault.md

 # IsDefault

-`IsDefault` specifies the default Internet Explorer® Accelerator.
+`IsDefault` specifies the default Internet Explorer Accelerator.

 Accelerators are menu options in Internet Explorer that help to automate common browser-related tasks.
 In Internet Explorer, when you right-click selected text, Accelerators appear in the list of available options.
 For example, if you select an address, you can use an Accelerator to show a map of that address.